 The amount of additional temporary cover varies between home insurance providers and some offer no protection at all so it’s best to check the terms of your policy.

 Can I get home contents insurance for less than a year?

 Yes; a number of new insurers have sprung up offering monthly insurance, often targeted at renters.

-Some established insurers also offer policies without cancellation fees, such as Aviva Plus, so you can hold the policies as long as you'd like.
+Some established insurers also offer policies without cancellation fees, so you can hold the policies as long as you'd like.

 Bear in mind that temporary contents policies can be pared-down in terms of features, and over several months could work out more expensive than an annual policy.